- How to Remove the “The Operating System Cannot Be Booted Because of Important System Driver Errors” Notification

 The Repair process helps to fix problems that are keeping Windows from loading properly.
 To use this tool, follow our guide below:

 - If your PC is switched off, press the power button to turn it on.
-When the PC starts to boot up, hold down the appropriate function key to get into the Recovery Console.
+When the PC boots up, hold down the appropriate function key to get into the Recovery Console.
 The function keys will vary depending on your computer brand.
 However, the most commonly used function keys are F1, F2, F10, and F12.

 - If you cannot access the Recovery Console, you’ll need Windows installation media.
 If you have it, plug the Windows 10 installation DVD or USB flash drive into your PC.
-You will have to change the boot order in BIOS to boot from the DVD or USB flash drive and then restart your computer to boot to the Windows installation disc.
+You must change the boot order in BIOS to boot from the DVD or USB flash drive and then restart your computer to boot to the Windows installation disc.

 - Choose “Next” in the Windows Setup window and select the “Repair your computer” option in the bottom left corner.